purcell3a/purcell3a/README.md

     I'm Angela, a backend/platform engineer building systems that scale—and matter.
     <br />
     <br />
-  Currently working on <a href="https://github.com/Moral-Authority">Moral Authority</a>, an ethical commerce protocol powered by AI agents, federated data, and on-chain trust.
+  Currently working on <a href="https://github.com/Moral-Authority">Moral Authority</a> (my ever evolving passion project), an ethical commerce protocol powered by AI agents, federated data, and on-chain trust.
 I care deeply about building infrastructure that supports transparency, collective ownership, and real-world impact.
     <br />
     <br />
     <a href="https://twitter.com/nachoshaman">Twitter</a>